 Using the xGen kit also comes with a drawback: the DNA shearing step is performed before the conversion of ssDNA to dsDNA, which may result in discrepancies if ssDNA is more readily sheared than dsDNA.
 This leads to possible downstream biases in library preparations, which require a homogeneous size distribution of the DNA fragments.

 This prompted us to search for an alternative method of DNA preparation for the sequencing of mixed ssDNA and dsDNA viromes.
-We present here this new method based on the use of T7 DNA polymerase (T7pol) and compare it to two other methods: sMDA and the direct shearing of DNA without any pretreatment.
-Then, all libraries were prepared with the xGen kit for comparison purposes.
-We found that sMDA overamplifies ssDNA by 2 to 8.6-fold compared to input phage particles, a reduced bias compared to the reported full time, 90 minutes, MDA treatment.
-In contrast, the T7pol method led to ratios similar to input or to some underrepresentation (1.3 to 8.2-fold) of these genomes and was overall more congruent with the ratio of input cocktailsthat had been .
+We present here this new method based on the use of T7 DNA polymerase (T7pol) and compare it to two other methods: sMDA amplification, or no pretreatment.
+Then, all libraries were prepared with the xGen kit, for comparison purposes.
+We first compared the performance of the three methods on a synthetic community of five phages, and then tested the new T7Pol pre-treatment method followed by xGen libraries on two human viromes, in comparison with samples that had not been pre-treated.

 Methods

-The aim of the study was to build synthetic mixes containing both dsDNA and ssDNA phages with known input concentrations and conduct DNA extraction and library preparation for deep sequencing in parallel using three methods: two methods included the conversion of ssDNA to dsDNA prior to applying the xGen kit, using either MDA (with the Genomiphi2 kit) with a 30-minute incubation time, or a new protocol based on T7 DNA polymerase.
-The third method consisted of using the xGen kit directly, without any pretreatment for ssDNA.

 DNA, enzymes, oligonucleotides, kits and other materials

-ssDNA of M13mp18 and PhiX174, as well as dsDNA of PhiX174, were purchased from New England Biolabs (references N4040S, N3023L and N3021S, respectively).
+ssDNA of M13mp18 and PhiX174, as well as dsDNA of PhiX174, were purchased from New England Biolabs (NEB, references N4040S, N3023L and N3021S, respectively).
 T7pol was purchased from NEB (ref.
 M0274) and used following the manufacturer’s instructions.
-For MDA treatments, the Genomiphi2 kit was purchased from Fisher Scientific (10628505).
+Turbo DNAse I was purchased from Thermo Fisher Scientific (reference AM2222), and benzonase from Millipore (purity > 90%, reference 70746).
+For MDA treatments, the Genomiphi2 kit was purchased from Fisher Scientific (reference 10628505).
 The “xGen ssDNA Low-Input DNA Lib Prep 16rxn” (previously, Accel NGS S2 kit) was purchased from IDT (reference 10009859).
 Random oligonucleotides of a 20-nt size were purchased from Eurofins Genomics.
+SPRI Select magnetic beads were purchased from Beckman Coulter (reference B23318).
+To filter out bacteria from lysates and samples, polyethersulfone (PES) syringe filters 0.8/0.2 µm were used (Pall corporation, reference 4187).

-Phage stock preparations
+Phage lysates preparations

-Two Escherichia coli infecting phages with ssDNA genomes were selected for the study: PhiX174 is a Microviridae that forms a tail-less icosaedric capsid enclosing its circular 5386 nt ssDNA genome.
+Two Escherichia coli infecting phages with ssDNA genomes were selected for the study: PhiX174 and an M13 derivative.
+PhiX174 is a Microviridae that forms a tail-less icosaedric capsid enclosing its circular 5386 nt ssDNA genome.
 It was grown on E. coli strain C, which codes for its appropriate core LPS receptor (Feige and Stirm, 1976).
 M13-yfp (De Paepe et al., 2010) is a filamentous phage of the Inoviridae family harboring a 7916 nt long circular ssDNA genome.
 It was grown on E. coli strain MG1655 F’kanR, a strain coding for the F pilus, which is the M13 receptor.
-Three dsDNA Caudoviricetes were also selected for the study: T4 and lambda are Escherichia coli-infecting phages and were grown on E. coli strain MG1655.
+Three dsDNA Caudoviricetes were also selected for the study: SPP1, T4 and lambda.
+T4 and lambda are Escherichia coli-infecting phages and were grown on E. coli strain MG1655.
 Inside the virions, the T4 genome is a 169 kb-long, linear dsDNA molecule, while the lambda linear genome has a shorter, 48 kb-long linear dsDNA genome.
 Finally, the Bacillus subtilis infecting phage SPP1 was propagated on strain YP886, generating virions containing a linear, 46 kb-long genome.